jpbempel/jpbempel.github.io/_posts/jvm-debug-symbols.md

 Those information are recorded in 3 phases:
  1. [add_safepoint](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/opto/output.cpp#L1026)
  2. [describe_scope](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/opto/output.cpp#L1140-L1155) for every scope. there is one scope per JVMState, so one for current compiling method and one per inlined method in it.
+Each scope will record the current PC (Program Counter) and the BCI associated.
  3. [end_safepoint](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/opto/output.cpp#L1159)

 not all the callnode are at safepoint, exceptions:
  - [LockNode](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/opto/callnode.hpp#L1159) (synchronized block),
  - [CallLeafNode](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/opto/callnode.hpp#L821) (call to native)
  - [AllocateNode](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/opto/callnode.hpp#L952)

+Now back to our exception, how stacktraces is resolved from JITed code?
+In the [`java_lang_Throwable::fill_in_stack_trace`](https://github.com/openjdk/jdk/blob/5d5bf16b0af419781fd336fe33d8eab5adf8be5a/src/hotspot/share/classfile/javaClasses.cpp#L2403-L2538) method, if a compiled (native) method is associated to the current frame that we are examining, JVM is opening the debug recording stream that was written during JIT compilation, and read the method metadta and the BCI.
+Those information will then be used like the interpreted version.

+Comment on safepoint/calls? bias? profiling?

 ### DebugNonSafepoint